Editing Services for Businesses & Government Authors

 Content structure

-Reorganize chapters or sections for logical flow and clarity.
+Reorganize for logical sequence, clarity, and emphasis.

-Editorial Assessment
+Editorial Assessment (Feedback Only)

 Big-picture feedback